When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 To say the team has struggled is fair but they have shown signs of improvement with a total of five division titles that have all come since 2011.
 This year the Texans will have their sights set not only on making the postseason for the sixth time in nine years but making an even deeper playoff run.

-This team guide is your go-to resource for everything you need to know about the Houston Texans in 2019, including:
+This team guide is your go-to resource for everything you need to know about the Houston Texans, including: